-Footage shown on KCNA only appears to show the lower hull of the submarine, near the stern and near the bow.
+Footage shown on KCNA in July 2019 only appears to show the lower hull of the submarine, near the stern and near the bow.
 This is enough to say with confidence that this is a modified ROMEO Class submarine.
 North Korea imported 7 boats from China in 1973 and then construction of the first 11 local versions took place with Chinese assistance at Sinpo shipyard on the East Coast from 1974 to 1979.
 Production resumed, probably without Chinese help, from 1985 to 1996.
 As many as 20 are reported in service although numbers are likely declining over time.

 The footage clearly shows the twin-screws (propellers) with shrouds per the ROMEO, and also the bulbous sonar dome at the base of the bow.
 It also shows that a new deck casing has been fitted alongside and behind the sail confirming that this is a modified boat.
 A corner of the sail’s trailing edge is just visible in one of the first images released.